ied206/ManagedWimLib/USAGE.md

 #### NOTES

 - Create an empty file named `ManagedWimLib.Precompiled.Exclude` in the project directory to prevent copy of the package-embedded binary.
+- If you call `Wim.GlobalInit()` without `libPath` parameter on Linux or macOS, `ManagedWimLib` will search for system-installed wimlib.
+  - I recommend to use system-installed wimlib if you can, as I cannot ensure the included Linux binaries works on the every Linux distribution.
 - POSIX binaries were compiled without NTFS-3G support to make them as LGPLv3-licensed.
-  - If you want NTFS-3G functionality, load the library from system installation and make sure your program is compatible with GPLv3.
+  - If you want NTFS-3G functionality, load the system-installed library and make sure your program is compatible with GPLv3.
-  - On Linux, wimlib depends on `libfuse` and `libxml2`.
-They are searched from the system directories.
+  - On Linux, wimlib depends on system-installed `libfuse`.
-- If you call `Wim.GlobalInit()` without `libPath` parameter on Linux or macOS, `ManagedWimLib` will search for system-installed wimlib.
-I recommend to use system-installed wimlib

 ### Cleanup